cityofaustin/atd-postgrest/README.md

 1. Modify `docker-compose.yaml`, `haproxy.cfg`, and `routes.map` as needed.
 2. Create an environment file in the root directory.
 Name it `env`.
 3. Start the services: `$ docker-compose --env-file env up -d`

+## Deployment

+The script `/scripts/docker-keepalive.sh` checks if the HAProxy service is running, and restarts all containers if not.
+This script is deployed to the prod server's crontab to run every hour.

+Any changes to this repository must be manually pulled on the prod server.